bordoley/reactive-js/packages/schedulers/docs/interfaces/virtualtimeschedulerlike.md

 ▸ **moveNext**(): *boolean*

-Advances the enumerator to the next element.
+Advances the enumerator to the next item.

 **Returns:** *boolean*

+`true` if the enumerator was successfully advanced to the next item, otherwise `false`.